lizkca/overtime/README.md

 - x Icons from glyphicons
 - x Update the styles for forms

-## Refactor TDDOS:
+## TDDOS:
-- x Refactor posts/_form for admin user with status
+- Integrate validation for phone attr in User:
+  # No spaces or dashes
+  # exactly 10 characters
+  # all characters have to be a number